 Kristen-Paige Madonia is the author of the young adult novels Invisible Fault Lines (Simon & Schuster Books for Young Readers, 2016) and Fingerprints of You (Simon & Schuster BFYR, 2012).
-Her short stories have been published in various literary magazines including FiveChapters, the New Orleans Review, the Greensboro Review, and America Fiction: Best Previously Unpublished Stories by Emerging Authors.
-She has received awards or fellowships from the Sewanee Writers’ Conference, the Vermont Studio Center, the Juniper Summer Writing Institute, VCCA, Hedgebrook, Millay Colony for the Arts, and the Key West Literary Seminar.
+Her fiction is forthcoming in Alaska Quarterly Review and has been published in various literary magazines including Boulevard, FiveChapters, the New Orleans Review, the Greensboro Review, and America Fiction: Best Previously Unpublished Stories by Emerging Authors.
+She has received awards or fellowships from the Sewanee Writers’ Conference, the Vermont Studio Center, Aspen Summer Words, The Community of Writers, the Juniper Summer Writing Institute, VCCA, Hedgebrook, Millay Colony for the Arts, and the Key West Literary Seminar.
 She was the 2012 D.H.
 Lawrence Fellow and was awarded the Tennessee Williams/New Orleans Literary Festival Prize in 2010.
 She holds an MFA in fiction from California State University, Long Beach and currently lives in Charlottesville, Va.
-She is a member of the University of Nebraska low-residency MFA Writing Program faculty and has taught creative writing at the University of Virginia, James Madison University, Goochland County High School, The Key West Literary Seminar and the non-profit organization WriterHouse.
+She was previously a member of the University of Nebraska low-residency MFA Writing Program faculty and has taught creative writing at the University of Virginia, James Madison University, Goochland County High School, The Key West Literary Seminar and the non-profit organization WriterHouse.

 0